gferhpc/supercomputing.tue.nl/docs/index.md

 description: >
   TU/e Supercomputing Center offers high-performance computing resources for advanced research, data analysis, and interdisciplinary collaboration, supporting breakthroughs in technology and science.
-hide: [ navigation, meta, title ]
+hide: [ navigation, meta ]
 template: landing.html
 hero:
   backdrop: /assets/images/backdrops/home.png
   messages:
-    - { message: "TU/e Supercomputing Center" }
     - { message: "Compute to Compete", size: "medium" }
 ---

+# TU/e Supercomputing Center

 Computation has become an integral part of scientific research.
 A lot of computations can be performed on your laptop or workstation.
 But more and more, big computational work requires much more professional methods, tools and equipment.